trezor/trezor-suite/README.md

 3. go to trezor-wallet project
 4. Call `yarn link trezor-connect` to link registered module with trezor-wallet

-Additionally publish trezor-connect to dev server (sisyfos):
+Additionally you can publish trezor-connect to dev server (sisyfos.trezor.io/connect):
 1. go to trezor-connect project
 2. call `make build-test`